 Located within Cambridgeshire is Kimbrook house, a detached grade II listed dwelling.
 The clients were looking for a sympathetic design that enhances the existing setting and neither detracts or overpowers from it.
 The proposals for this scheme were not to extend the listed structure but create a semi-independent structure away from it.
 A single storey family room extension has been carefully placed away from the key historic facades, this ensured minimal disturbance to the historic fabric and setting; allowing the listed structure to remain dominant in scale and presence.
 The use of glass links allows visual separation while creating a flow between the listed building and extension.
-Two key materials used were dark copper cladding and minimal framed glass, both materials harmonise whilst emphasising the listed buildings current style.
+Two key materials used were dark copper cladding and minimal framed glass, both materials harmonize whilst emphasising the listed buildings current style.
 The use of bio-diverse green roofs allows the existing habitat below the footprint of the buildings to be retained, this also softens the buildings into the site when viewed from the upper levels of the 3 storey listed structure.

 Overal the scheme provides the clients with a greatly enhanced building, bringing out the best of the original dwelling and new additions alike.